Azure AD Authentication

 default

-You should now have all of the information you need to configure your WorkflowGen instance to delegate authentication to Azure AD.
-Here's a review:
+You should now have all of the information you need to configure your WorkflowGen instance to delegate authentication to Microsoft Entra ID Here's a review:

 WorkflowGen Web app